Oakland will conduct a national search for his replacement.

 Under the tutelage of Musachio, several players have made professional debuts.
+Jake Paulson and Jake Morton were selected in the 2014 MLB First-Year Player Draft, marking the first time since 2004 that multiple Oakland players were selected in the same draft.
 Left-handed pitcher Hayden Fox (2010-12) was taken in the 2012 Major League Baseball Amateur Player Draft in the 21st round by the Miami Marlins and signed, forgoing his senior season.
 Shortstop D.J.
 Jarrad (2008-11) signed a free agent contract with the Chicago White Sox in 2012.
 Right-handed pitcher Shane McCatty (2008-09) was selected in the 34th round by the Washington Nationals in 2009 and played for the Single-A Potomac Nationals in `12.

 Along with the recent success on the diamond, Coach Musachio's teams have been stellar in the classroom.
 Each year his teams are at the top of team grade point averages at Oakland and produce one of the top NCAA APR percentages in the country.
 The Golden Grizzlies have had a total of 108 Academic All-Summit League selections over the past five seasons.

 Rob Merkle was named ESPN The Magazine Academic All-District in consecutive seasons and Taylor Traub was named Hollie Lepley Senior Scholar-Athlete Award winner, given annually to the top senior student-athlete who has excelled in and out of the classroom.